MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-troubleshoot-enterprise-sync.md

 6. If the issue isn't fixed, contact [Microsoft Edge support](https://www.microsoftedgeinsider.com/support).

-### Issue: Stuck at "Setting up sync..." or “Couldn’t connect to the sync server.
-Retrying...”
+### Issue: Stuck at "Setting up sync..." or "Couldn’t connect to the sync server.
+Retrying..."

 1. Try to sign out and then sign in.
 2. Go to *edge://sync-internals*.
 If the following error appears under the **Type info** section, skip to the [Cryptographer error encountered](#issue-cryptographer-error-encountered) issue.